cshapard26/ECE1181/_pages/Project/FinalProject.md

 For any questions regarding the scoring on this assignment, please ask TA Cooper.

 # Projects
 16 project prompts sorted by credit value.
 A star `*` means that the project was part of the original Homework 4 (some are simplified for this project).
+I will fill out descriptions for all of these by next week.

 ---